GigabyteBlender/AI-ChatBot-Template/README.md

 *   How to handle user input and update the DOM (Document Object Model) in real-time.
 *   How to simulate asynchronous API calls using `async/await` and Promises.
 *   How to implement a basic light/dark mode toggle using CSS classes and JavaScript.
+*   How to modularize JavaScript code for better maintainability and reusability.

 ## Use Cases